Economy of Ethiopia: External trade

 Until 2013, the major agricultural export crop was coffee, providing about 26.4% of Ethiopia's foreign exchange earnings.
 In the beginning of 2014, oilseeds exports have been more important.
 Coffee is critical to the Ethiopian economy.
 More than 15 million people (25% of the population) derive their livelihood from the coffee sector.

 Other exports include live animals, leather and leather products, chemicals, gold, pulses, oilseeds, flowers, fruits and vegetables and khat (or qat), a leafy shrub which has psychotropic qualities when chewed.
 Cross-border trade by pastoralists is often informal and beyond state control and regulation.
 In East Africa, over 95% of cross-border trade is through unofficial channels and the unofficial trade of live cattle, camels, sheep and goats from Ethiopia sold to Somalia, Kenya and Djibouti generates an estimated total value of between US$250 and US$300 million annually (100 times more than the official figure).
 This trade helps lower food prices, increase food security, relieve border tensions and promote regional integration.
 However, there are also risks as the unregulated and undocumented nature of this trade runs risks, such as allowing disease to spread more easily throughout the region.
 Furthermore, the government of Ethiopia is purportedly unhappy with lost tax revenue and foreign exchange revenues.
 Recent initiatives have sought to document and regulate this trade.

 Dependent on a few vulnerable crops for its foreign exchange earnings and reliant on imported oil, Ethiopia lacks sufficient foreign exchange.
 The financially conservative government has taken measures to solve this problem, including stringent import controls and sharply reduced subsidies on retail gasoline prices.
 Nevertheless, the largely subsistence economy is incapable of supporting high military expenditures, drought relief, an ambitious development plan, and indispensable imports such as oil; it therefore depends on foreign assistance.

 In December 1999, Ethiopia signed a $1.4 billion joint venture deal with the Malaysian oil company, Petronas, to develop a huge natural gas field in the Somali Region.
 By the year 2010, however, implementation failed to progress and Petronas lost its license to develop the field, which is now being invested in by Chinese company, Poly-GCL Petroleum.

 Ethiopia has already begun exporting electricity to Kenya, South Sudan and Djibouti.
 Earning from this has generated US$300 million annually.
-After the completion of the Grand Ethiopian Renaissance Dam (GERD) total generation of exports to neighboring countries is expected to bring in us$1 billion annually to the economy.

-The dam will be the largest hydroelectric power plant in Africa when completed, as well as among the 20 largest in the world.
+After the completion of the Grand Ethiopian Renaissance Dam (GERD) total generation of exports to neighboring countries is expected to bring in US$1 billion annually to the economy.
+The dam, which was completed in 2023, is the largest hydroelectric power plant in Africa as well as among the 20 largest in the world.